NateDiamond13/nate_bot/README.md

 ### Cargo

-1. `cargo build` to build the project
+1. `cargo build --workspace` to build all parts of the project
 2. `cargo run` to run the project
 3. `cargo test` to run the tests
 4. `cargo update` to update dependencies